elixir-europe/MARS/README.md

 #### Data submission

-The application is not to be used as a platform to host data and will not store the data after submission to the target repository.
-The ISA JSON provided to the application will be updated and stored in the BioSamples repository as an External Reference, but is otherwise considered as ephemeral.
+the MARS-CLI is not to be used as a platform to host data and will not store the data after submission to the target repository.
+The ISA-JSON provided to the application will be updated and stored in the BioSamples repository as an External Reference, but is otherwise considered as ephemeral.

 ### ISA-JSON support by repositories